MegaManSec/JoshuaHu/_posts/2023-07-30-port-scanning-networks-speeding-up-nmap-for-large-scales.md

 ---

 ### (5). nmap should be patched the not deliberately be slow when scanning hosts.
 As it turns out, nmap's service scanning speed is deliberately extremely slow for accuracy purposes.
-Read more about it in my next post.
+By making some changes to the nmap code, we can get 16x speedup in service scanning.
+Read about it [on this blog post here](/nmap-speedup-service-scanning-16x).